SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 which moves a ``Point`` instance by a certain amount.
 Instead of returning a new point, this method actually modifies the point on which it is called.
-The ``mutating`` keyword has been added to its definition to enable it to modify its properties.
+The ``mutating`` keyword is added to its definition to enable it to modify its properties.

-Note that you cannot call a mutating method on a constant of structure type, because its properties cannot be changed, even if they are variable properties (as described in :ref:`Properties_StoredPropertiesOfConstantStructureInstances`):
+Note that you cannot call a mutating method on a constant of structure type, because its properties cannot be changed, even if they are variable properties, as described in :ref:`Properties_StoredPropertiesOfConstantStructureInstances`:

 .. testcode:: selfStructures